Down The Ogoki – From Above Ogoki Falls To Whiteclay Lake’s NE Arm

 The 280-meter trail is in good shape, and within fifteen minutes, we were at the put-in at the bottom of the falls.

-After a Clif Bar/Gatorade break, we grabbed our cameras and headed over to the bottom of the falls.
+After a Clif Bar/Gatorade break, we grabbed our cameras and headed to the bottom of the falls.
 Walking up the falls to the top took little effort, and we worked on a few different perspectives of an impressive gush of water.
 Along with Granite Falls and Brennan Falls on the Allanwater River, it is one of the most impressive waterfalls we’ve seen in Wabakimi Park.
 Here are a few of the shots we came away with –

 We spent a half-hour taking in the view and inhaling the negative ions that the cascading water produces.
 It is like the canoe tripper’s version of a meditation center.
 No need to assume the Buddha pose, but inhale those negative ions and feel the positive energy that being here gives you!

 We did not face any headwinds this day, not a big surprise since it usually comes from the NW or SW.
-It was 6 km. (an hour’s paddle) down to where the lake opens up and then another 6 km. to our lunch spot.
-We chose it because on the Wabakimi Project map, it is indicated as a campsite.
+It was 6 km. (an hour’s paddle) down to where the lake opens up, and then another 6 km to our lunch spot.
+We chose it because, on the Wabakimi Project map, it is indicated as a campsite.
 When we got there, we found the picnic tables, which we figured were put there by the various lodges for their clients to use for lunch fish fries.

-From our lunch spot on the south shore, we looked northeast where our map told us there was an outpost.
-Max’s Sony HX80 with its 720mm reach came in handy.
-He got the following image which – given that it was handheld and we were 6.2 km. away – is pretty impressive.
+From our lunch spot on the south shore, we looked north-east, where our map told us there was an outpost.
+Max’s Sony HX80, with its 720mm reach, came in handy.
+He got the following image, which, given that it was handheld and we were 6.2 km away, is pretty impressive.

 During our afternoon on Whiteclay Lake, we did not see or hear any boat traffic.
-Like Whitewater Lake the previous two days, it was very quiet.
+Like Whitewater Lake on the previous two days, it was very quiet.

 We crossed over to the north shore before we came to the mouth of the Raymond River.
 A few years ago, we had come down the NE arm of Whiteclay Lake from the north.
 We had been up on the Albany River and were headed up the Raymond River to get to the height of land and then down the Pikitigushi River towards Lake Nipigon.